thiagoamendola/godot-color-lut-shader/README.md

 1. Create an instance of "src/ColorGradingFilter.tscn" scene into your desired scene.
 2. In the Inspector, look for "_Material -> Material_", right click in "Shader Material" and click in "Make Unique"
 3. Now left click in the Shader Material, open the "_Shader Param_" tab and replace the *Lut* field for your desired LUT
+4. Resize the control to cover the whole screen

 ### Screenshot Plugin